jonymaster/install-promtail-windows/README.md

 3. You can run the application in debug mode to check if the configuration is correct.
 To do so, run the command: `.\promtail-windows-amd64.exe --config.file=promtail.yml --config.expand-env=true`
 from the `C:\Promtail` directory
+### Run the service
+Once your configuration is correct, you can start the service:
+1. Open Windows Services
+2. Start the service named `Promtail`

+You can validate the configuration by running the following command:
+`.\promtail-windows-amd64.exe --config.file=promtail.yml --check-syntax`

 ## Configuration